 Take off from as deep rest as you are able to.

 Remain well equipped to work with young people.
 They carry some parts of the future, remember.

-Learn to let your rest work for your attainments too - Patanjali teaches how, for example
+Learn to let your rest work for your attainments too - Higher yoga teaches it

 Learn how to choose between suitors and remain fond at heart.
 Don't be over-idealistic. on behalf of that future partnership and its ramifications, possible in-laws and much else.